Arts. Business. Culture.

 It’s challenging to build a career that provides reliable paycheques while maintaining excellence and meaning in your medium or music — dollars and business sense don’t always come as naturally as our chosen crafts and passion for performance.

-What’s more, many artists and performers work from show to show, or contract to contract.
+What’s more, many artists and performers work from show-to-show or contract-to-contract.
 With the little time that’s left in between, it can be difficult to find a road map to business success.
-So, with the help of local veterans in culture and entrepreneurial development, the Nelson and District Chamber of Commerce has created a how-to guide specifically for our community’s artists and performers.
+So, with the help of local veterans in culture and entrepreneurial development, the Nelson & District Chamber of Commerce has created a how-to guide specifically for our community’s artists and performers.
 Since 1893, the Chamber has been here to sustainably develop our economy, create jobs and advocate for businesses of every sorts.

 So now — it’s show time.